tpetersen2018/IoT-Research/README.md

 # IoT-Research
 ## IoT Village
-- similar for a new device
+High level enumerate what we need to do to be successful
+- who has ownership over what pieces (5 rc cars and other devices)

 Focus on tool for task management
 - set up tasks
 - narrow down parts to divide between groups (management, sponsors, etc)
 - set up timelines

-High level enumerate what we need to do to be successful
-- who has ownership over what peices
-    - for the 5 rc cars
+## Research goal
+- Find similar but new devices